thomastoledo/FleuveJS/README.md

 ```

 #### `tap`
-The `tap` operator is useful when it comes to trigger a treatment that won't affect the outcome of the `pipe` / `compile` / `fork` operation.
+The `tap` operator is useful when it comes to trigger a treatment that won't affect the outcome of the `pipe` / `compile` operation.

 ```ts
 const obs$ = of(12);